George Ayscue

-Admiral Sir George Ayscue (c.
-1616 – 5 April 1672) was an English naval officer who served in the English Civil War and the Anglo-Dutch Wars who rose to the rank of Admiral of the White.
-He also served as Governor of the Isles of Scilly (1647) and as Governor of Barbados (1650–1652).
+Admiral of the White Sir George Ayscue (c.
+1616 – 5 April 1672) was an English naval officer and colonial administrator who served in the English Civil War and the Anglo-Dutch Wars.
+He also served as the governor of the Isles of Scilly in 1647 and governor of Barbados from 1650 to 1652.

 Biography

 Ayscue (sometimes spelled Askew or Ayscough) came from an old Lincolnshire family, and was knighted by Charles I on 9 August 1641.
-In 1646 he received a naval command, In August 1647 he was appointed Governor of the Isles of Scilly, a post he held until January 1647.
+In 1646 he received a naval command, In August 1647 he was appointed Governor of the Isles of Scilly, a post he held until January 1648.

 In July 1648, during the Civil War, while serving as a captain in the navy of the English Parliament, he was recognized as restoring sailors' allegiances at sea and later in the year given command of two vessels and promoted to Rear Admiral.

 In 1649, he was appointed Admiral of the Irish Seas.
 In 1650 Ayscue was appointed Governor of Barbados and Commander of the squadron sent to the island.
 In 1651, he served with General at Sea Robert Blake in the capture of the Scilly Isles from Sir John Granville, 1st Earl of Bath.
 Later that year he captured Barbados from Lord Willoughby and the other English colonies in the Americas.

 In the First Anglo-Dutch War he was defeated by the Dutch Commodore Michiel de Ruyter at the Battle of Plymouth.
 Relieved of his command, he went into service in the Swedish Navy, returning after the Restoration of Charles II.
 In 1664 he was appointed Rear-Admiral of the Blue Squadron.
 In June 1665, he was appointed Vice-Admiral of the Blue.
 During the Second Anglo-Dutch War he commanded a squadron at the Battle of Lowestoft in 1665.